 Hippopotamus has a degustation menu which is five courses for $NZ120 or $NZ170 with wine pairing.
 It also serves a spectacular high tea (coffee optional).
 French born and trained pastry chef, Louis Sergeant, lovingly creates a selection of sweet and savoury amuse-bouches, mini-sandwiches and miniardises. $NZ30 for the high tea, $NZ40 with a glass of bubbly or a hip cocktail.
 By Australian standards, those are very reasonable prices.

 The hotel was initially located on the other side of the road, moving to its present site in 1993.
 The building made a 120-metre journey down an inner city street on railway tracks.
 Facing demolition to make way for the new Museum of New Zealand, Te Papa.
 The five-storey, 3500 tonne structure seemed doomed, until Chris began to investigate the possibility of relocating the entire structure.

 His personal art collection adorns the hotel with many pieces in the lobby – an eclectic mix of contemporary art – and there’s even a gleaming red motorbike as an art installation.
 Visitors are given a guide to the artworks.

 The elegant rooms range from standard rooms to self-contained suites with a chaise longue in the window (good spot to admire the view of the harbour) to two-bedroomed apartments.
 A pillow menu is available.
 Prices start from $NZ199.

 I’ve stayed at the hotel twice over the past couple of years.
 I felt a little like Alice in Wonderland.
 It’s so elegantly otherworldly, grand but whimsical.
-I felt right at home, and can’t wait to go back. www.museumhotel.co.nz
+I felt right at home. www.museumhotel.co.nz

 * Pictures: Taste for Travel and courtesy of The Museum Art Hotel.